dart-lang/site-www/src/_guides/language/language-tour.md

-Dart supports the operators shown in the following table, which **approximates** Dart's operator associativity as well as precedence from highest to lowest.
+Dart supports the operators shown in the following table, which **approximates** Dart's operator associativity as well as operator precedence from highest to lowest.
 You can implement many of these [operators as class members](#_operators).

 |--------------------------+------------------------------------------------+----------------------|